nushell/nushell.github.io/cookbook/foreign_shell_scripts.md

 script for the shell, which is the syntax to immediately execute a passed script and exit in most shells.

-The `with-env { SCRIPT_TO_SOURCE: $script }` block defines an additional environment variable with the actual script we want to run.
-This is used to pass in the script in an unescaped string form, where the executing shell is entirely responsible for parsing it.
+The `with-env { SCRIPT_TO_SOURCE: $script_contents }` block defines an
+additional environment variable with the actual script we want to run.
+This is used to pass the script in an unescaped string form, where the executing shell is entirely responsible for parsing it.
 The alternatives would have been:

 - Passing the script via `-c $script`, but then we couldn't (safely) add our own commands to log out the environment variables after the script ran.
 - Using string interpolation, but then we would be responsible for fully escaping the script, so that the `eval "($script)"` line doesn't break due to quotation marks.
-With the variable expansion in the foreign shell, that shell does not need the value to be escape, the same way how nu is normally able to pass a string with any contents as a single string argument to a command.
+With the variable expansion in the foreign shell, that shell does not need the value to be escaped; just as nu is normally able to pass a string with any contents to a command as a single string argument.
 - Using a (temporary or existing) file containing the script - This would also work, but seems unnecessary and potentially slower.